dimitarpg13/optimization_classification_regression/README.md

 This is Work In Progress

-## Other Relevant Topics and Repositories with Work on Those
+## Other Relevant Topics and Repositories

  * [Reinforcement Learning](https://github.com/dimitarpg13/reinforcement_learning_and_game_theory/blob/main/ReinforcementLearningAndGameTheoryResources.md)